dsward2/LocalRadio/README.md

 <hr>

-**LocalRadio** is an experimental, GPL-2 licensed open-source application for listening to "software defined radio" on your Mac and mobile devices.
+**LocalRadio** is "Radio for Cord-Cutters", an experimental, GPL-2 licensed open-source application for listening to "software defined radio" on your Mac and mobile devices.
 With an inexpensive RTL-SDR device plugged into the Mac's USB port, LocalRadio provides a casual listening experience for your favorite local FM broadcasts, free music, news, sports, weather, public safety and aviation scanner monitoring, and other radio sources.

 LocalRadio's easy-to-use web interface allows the radio to be shared from a Mac to iPhones, iPads, Android devices, and other PCs on your home network.
 No additional software or hardware is required for sharing with mobile devices, simply use the built-in mobile web browser to connect to LocalRadio and tune to your favorite stations.
 You can also listen to LocalRadio audio on your Apple TV and other AirPlay-compatible devices.
 Recent versions of LocalRadio have added an option for stereo listening of FM broadcasts and audio devices.